Key Takeaways

 After the Episode: Providing Ongoing Support

 Once the immediate crisis passes, the person may feel exhausted, embarrassed, or emotionally raw.
-Let them know there’s nothing to be ashamed of and that you’re glad you could be there for them.
-Offer practical support like water, a blanket, or helping them get to a comfortable place to rest.
-Don’t push them to debrief the experience immediately, but make it clear you’re available to talk whenever they’re ready.
+Let them know there’s nothing to be ashamed of and that you’re glad you were there.

-Check in with them in the following days.
-PTSD episodes can leave people feeling vulnerable or worried about having another attack.
-Your continued support reinforces that they’re not alone and that you’re committed to understanding their experience.
+Your continued presence reinforces that they’re not alone and that you’re committed to understanding their experience.
 Encourage them to engage in self-care activities and to reach out to their mental health provider if they’re working with one.

-If they aren’t currently receiving professional treatment, gently suggest that evidence-based therapies can help reduce the frequency and intensity of these episodes.
-Trauma-focused treatments like Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), and other specialized approaches have strong success rates in helping people process trauma and manage PTSD symptoms.
-While your support matters enormously, professional care provides tools and frameworks that friends and family alone cannot offer.
+If they aren’t currently in treatment, gently suggest that evidence-based therapies like EMDR and CBT can reduce the frequency and intensity of future episodes.
+These approaches have strong outcomes for processing trauma and managing PTSD symptoms over time.
+Your support matters enormously, but professional care provides tools that friends and family alone cannot offer.

 When Professional Help is Necessary

 While your support is valuable, PTSD requires professional treatment for lasting recovery.
-If someone experiences frequent episodes, if their symptoms are worsening, if they express thoughts of self-harm, or if PTSD is significantly impacting their daily functioning, professional intervention is often necessary.
-Outpatient therapy programs provide structured treatment while allowing individuals to maintain their routines, making care accessible without requiring residential placement.
+If someone experiences frequent episodes, worsening symptoms, thoughts of self-harm, or a significant impact on daily functioning, professional care is the right next step.
+Outpatient programs offer structured treatment without requiring a break from everyday life.

-PTSD often occurs alongside other mental health conditions like depression, anxiety, or bipolar disorder, which is why comprehensive assessment and treatment planning are vital.
+PTSD also frequently occurs alongside depression, anxiety, or bipolar disorder, which is why thorough assessment and coordinated treatment planning matter.

 Frequently Asked Questions (FAQs)